 One of the most important criteria that Google uses to rank articles and websites is how many other people are linking to the site.
 In Google’s eyes, more links = better site.
 When you pitch your quotes to media outlets you can often get them to link to your site.
 This can mean a huge advantage over local Realtors who have no one linking to their sites.

-How to Get Quoted as a Real Estate Expert in Media Outlets in 2019
+How to Get Quoted as a Real Estate Expert in Media Outlet

-In order to get quoted in the media in 2019, you only need one secret weapon: H/A/R/O, aka Help a Reporter Out.
+In order to get quoted in the media, you only need one secret weapon: H/A/R/O, aka Help a Reporter Out.
 Here’s how it works:

 Journalists (including yours truly) who need an expert source for an article write up a “query” that goes into detail about the kind of quote they need.
 For example, when I was working on an article about probate leads, I put out a query asking for experts in the probate process.

 HARO then sends out a daily email with queries from dozens of journalists.
 Expert sources (that’s you) read that email, then write up responses or offer to be interviewed for the stories.
 That’s it!